lars-t-hansen/flatjs/SPEC.md

 A field of struct type gives rise to a named substructure within the outer structure that contains the fields of the nested struct.
 No struct may in this way include itself.

+No field may be named with the name of an operator: set, at, setAt, ref, add, sub, and, or, xor, compareExchange, loadWhenEqual, loadWhenNotEqual, expectUpdate, or notify.

+No field may be named SELF.

+The first parameter of a method is always the keyword SELF.

 ### Dynamic semantics